rstudio/visual-markdown-editing/dev/planning.md

 | On-Prem / VPC server                      |           |        |    •   |       •      |
 | Integrate into RStudio Team               |     •     |    •   |        |       •      |

+Note that the **Collaborator** user category is not one that we will explicitly target with product offerings but are a critical constituency nonetheless.
+They will typically make small changes to text (not code) and ask questions about the content.
+They'll generally already be familiar with track changes / commenting in traditional editors, and want to use these with technical content.

 ### Work Underway

 There are two committed work items (both for RStudio v1.4) from the roadmap above: